 You should read the following summary financial data together with our financial statements and the related notes appearing at the end of this prospectus and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this prospectus.
-The summary statements of operations data for the six months ended June 30, 2022 and 2023 and the summary balance sheet data as of June 30, 2023 have been derived from the unaudited interim financial statements included elsewhere in this prospectus.
+The summary statements of operations data for the nine months ended September 30, 2022 and 2023 and the summary balance sheet data as of September 30, 2023 have been derived from the unaudited interim financial statements included elsewhere in this prospectus.
 We have derived the statement of operations data for the period April 14, 2021 (inception) through December 31, 2021 and the year ended December 31, 2022 from our audited financial statements appearing elsewhere in this prospectus.
-The unaudited interim financial statements were prepared on the same basis as our audited financial statements and reflect, in the opinion of management, all adjustments, which include only normal, recurring adjustments that are necessarily indicative of the results that may be expected in the future, and our results for any interim period are not necessarily indicative of results that may be expected for any full year.
+The unaudited interim financial statements were prepared on the same basis as our audited financial statements and reflect, in the opinion of management, all adjustments, which include only normal, recurring adjustments that are necessary to present fairly the results for the interim periods presented.
+Our historical results are not necessarily indicative of the results that may be expected in the future, and our results for any interim period are not necessarily indicative of results that may be expected for any full year.